 Seeing those transpositions and substitutions as being the same whether we’re talking about notes, numbers, labels, or commands is why I can quickly (I mean really quickly) learn new scripting or programming languages, et cetera.

 Which all sounds really impressive and cool and such.
-But that same brain is incredibly proficient at losing my keys, or the pile of paper I just had in my hand, or what do you mean my glasses are right there?
+But that same brain is incredibly proficient at losing my keys, or the pile of papers I just had in my hand, or what do you mean my glasses are right there?
 I looked five times already and they’re not… Oh, well, what do you know?

 It seems as if I’m always playing catch up.